flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-helpers.md

 helprs := api.Http().Helpers()
 ```

 It can also be accessed in the views, assets and vue components using `<% .Helpers %>`.
+See [template parsing](./http-response.md#template-parsing) for more details.

 ## Methods